BON JOVI "LIVIN' ON A PRAYER"

 The video was filmed on 17th Sept 1986 at the Grand Olympic Auditorium in Los Angeles, California.
 The first 2 minutes and 39 seconds is filmed in black and white, and starts with the band walking towards the stage.
 We then see footage of the band rehearsing, with band members attached to wires and flying around the stage, generally having a great time!
 When the colour eventually kicks in, footage of the band performing to their fans is shown.

-The lyrics were penned by Jon Bon Jovi, Richie Sambora and Desmond Child.
+The lyrics for Livin' On A Prayer were penned by Jon Bon Jovi, Richie Sambora and Desmond Child.
 Child was drafted in to make the band more commercially appealing.
 Jon was influenced by the Reagan era when taxes were being cut for the wealthiest in society.
 Desmond Child's input was influenced by his own real life experience in the late 70s.

 The lyrics refer to a working class couple, Tommy and Gina, who are struggling financially, which is testing their relationship.
 Just about everyone remembers that classic opening line "Tommy used to work on the docks...".
 Indeed, the lyrics certainly struck a chord with the American working classes.